Meet the Southwest Gardening Team

 Teresa Odle is author of a blog on low-water gardening in the Southwest.
 She paid too little attention to her parents’ love of gardening, but caught the bug from her husband.
 Teresa trained as a Master Gardener in Albuquerque, N.M.
 She grew up in the Phoenix area, and has lived in the mountains of northern New Mexico.
-Teresa and her husband now attempt to manage four acres in zone 6B of southeastern New Mexico.
+Teresa and her husband now attempt to manage four acres of land in zone 6B of southeastern New Mexico.
 The land includes a large xeric garden, herbs and vegetables, and a small orchard that borders the Rio Ruidoso in Lincoln County.
 Teresa’s blog, Gardening in a Drought, won a 2016 national award for best writing in digital media from the Association for Garden Communicators.
 When she’s not outside, Teresa works as editor of African Violet Magazine and as a freelance editor and writer.

 Dr. Jacqueline Soule is a Botanist and Ethnobotanist, but more important here – a long-time Southwest gardener and award-winning garden writer.
 Of her 13 books, 11 are about gardening in our unique climate.
 Along with authoring books, Jacqueline has been a popular columnist for many years with weekly and monthly columns in a number of national, regional and local publications.
 She currently blogs for a number of sites, and is working on launching a podcast.

 Jacqueline grew up in Tucson and has traveled extensively around the globe studying the vegetation.
 Her garden is the entire landscape around her home, filled with plants that need as little care as possible.
 Minimal care is not her only plant selection criteria, however.
 Plants must also provide color, texture and movement in the landscape.
 Food for the table is also a high priority.
 Many of the plants in her books, blogs, and articles are test grown in her own yard.